All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Failed a Spot Check: If she had done a decent body search, she would've realized Luffy was hiding in Hancock's coat.

-- Informed Ability: To be a head jailer, she has to be one of the prison staff's strongest members, but she's never seen in action.
+- Informed Ability: To be a head jailer, she has to be one of the prison staff's strongest members, but she's never seen in action since Boa Hancock quickly petrifies her and Domino spends most of the arc as a statue.

 - Meaningful Name: Domino comes from dominus, which refers to a person who has control over others, a fitting name for a high-ranked individual.